JoshuaLampert/homeassistant-pi_ina219/README.md

    - In the add-on store add the repository: `https://github.com/adamoutler/HassOSConfigurator`
    - Install the add-on

-2. Start the add-on - it will automatically configure I2C.
+2. Start the add-on **"HassOS I2C Configurator"** - it will automatically configure I2C.
 Check the logs to see if it was successful.

 3. **Important:** Reboot your Raspberry Pi twice (full reboot, not just Home Assistant restart):
    - Go to Developer Tools → Restart → Advanced Options → Reboot system